What is the “Money Purchase Annual Allowance” and how does it affect you?

 The Money Purchase Annual Allowance (MPAA) limit was reduced to £4,000 on 6th April 2017.
 But this limit only kicks in when you take actual income from your pension pot not when you take your entitlement to tax free cash.

 Well, the good news is that it may not affect you at all.

-If you are over 55 and have taken nothing or only ever drawn the tax free amount from your pension pot (i.e. no more than 25% of your fund) then you will not be affected by the reduction in the MPAA limit.
+If you are over 55 and have taken nothing or only ever drawn the tax free amount from your pension pot (i.e. no more than 25% of your fund) then you will not be affected by the MPAA limit.
 You will still be able to obtain tax relief on the full £40,000 Annual Allowance of additional pension contributions.

 However, if you have taken any more than the tax free amount (even just £1 as income) then in most cases your annual pension allowance will be restricted down by the MPAA for the rest of your life – something that’s extremely important for you to be aware of.